abpframework/abp/docs/en/Community-Articles/2023-07-09-Cascading-Option-Loading-With-Extensions/README.md

 }
 ```

-Yes I'm still using class based guard 🙂 much flexible...
+Yes, I'm still using class-based guard 🙂 much more flexible...

 **4.RentBookComponent**

-- Our trackable variable defined here `(form:FormGroup)`, which means We'll track this variable in `options` property at defaults || contributors files.
+- Our trackable variable is defined here `(form:FormGroup)`, which means We'll track this variable in `options` property at defaults || contributors files.
 - Providing `AuthorService`, also `EXTENSIONS_IDENTIFIER` for the reach dynamic properties

 ```ts